Baby Bonus Scheme

 Check your eligibility for the cash gift

 *The figures in bold reflect post-enhancement amounts, with changes from current quantum indicated in parentheses.
-Note: The enhancements to the BBCG will be paid out from early 2024.
-Parents will be notified by MSF when the enhancements are disbursed.
+Note: Children born from 14 February 2023 would have received the first disbursement of their BBCG at birth.

 Child Development Account